jimmyleeking/cgo_ffmpeg_demo/README.md

-# Example for Cgo With ffmpeg
+# Demo for Cgo With ffmpeg

 This is a demo for use ffmpeg by Golang project.

 It would be so simple to assembly C library by cgo .

+>It's only build ffmpeg for osx_64.if you want to support other platform,replace other platform library and edit the cgo import link flag)

 project tree list: